davidhuber/notebooks/README.md

-# notebooks
+# Notebooks
-Notebooks for teaching and presentations
+Notebooks for teaching and presentations.